RaspAP/raspap-webgui/README.md

 ![](https://i.imgur.com/luiyYNw.png)

 We find Armbian particularly well-suited for this project.
-Please note that "supported" is not a guaranteee.
+Please note that "supported" is not a guarantee.
 If you are able to improve support for your preferred distro, we encourage you to [actively contribute](#how-to-contribute) to the project.

 ## Multilingual support
 RaspAP uses [GNU Gettext](https://www.gnu.org/software/gettext/) to manage multilingual messages.
 In order to use RaspAP with one of our supported translations, you must configure a corresponding language package on your RPi.
 To list languages currently installed on your system, use `locale -a` at the shell prompt.
 To generate new locales, run `sudo dpkg-reconfigure locales` and select any other desired locales.
 Details are provided on our [wiki](https://github.com/billz/raspap-webgui/wiki/Translations#raspap-in-your-language).